Share this post on:

 Characteristics:

-• Apply logical reasoning.
+• You apply logical reasoning.

-• Use cause-and-effect analysis.
+• You use cause-and-effect analysis.

-• Focus on tasks.
+• You focus on the tasks.

 Extraverted Thinking (Te)